I discovered electronics in 1963, when I was eleven,

 |

-Both sides cheat in a duel between
+Both sides cheat in a

-an abacus and paper & pencil arithmetic.
+duel between an abacus and paper & pencil

 |